DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-11-clawing-back-claims-via-support-after-they-have-been-paid.md

 #### Single results

 We do not automatically send users to the claim details page after completing a search.
 If a user’s search finds a single claim, we show the user the list of claims containing it.
-This allows users to orient themselves or correct mistakes before viewing the claim.
+This approach allows users to orient themselves or correct mistakes before viewing the claim.

 #### No results